syrashid/livecode/OOP/cookbook-d2-reboot/README.md

 ruby lib/app.rb
 ```

-## Pre1 - Change over recipes to take a single attributes hash
+## Pre1 - Change over recipes to take a single attributes hash, to make our lives easier

 ## 1 - Import recipes from the web